Back to Blog

 Due Diligence Steps

-- Factor in additional costs (insurance, taxes, storage)
+4. Factor in costs (insurance, taxes, storage, grading, shipping)

 Storage and Preservation

-- Professional grading: Always grade valuable raw cards
+• Professional grading: Grade valuable raw cards to protect and certify

-- Cards held over one year qualify for long-term capital gains rates
+• Cards held over one year often qualify for long-term capital gains rates

 Conclusion: The Future of Pokemon Card Investing

-The Pokemon card market has matured significantly since the 2020-2022 boom.
-While astronomical gains may be harder to achieve, the most valuable cards continue to appreciate steadily.
-The key to successful Pokemon card investing lies in understanding rarity, condition, and cultural significance.
+The Pokemon card market has matured significantly since the 2020–2022 boom.
+While astronomical gains may be rarer, the most valuable cards continue to appreciate steadily.
+The key to success lies in understanding rarity, condition, and cultural significance—and validating assumptions with real market data.

-For serious collectors and investors, focusing on first-edition cards from the original Base Set, Japanese promotional cards, and tournament prizes offers the best long-term potential.
-As the original Pokemon generation enters their peak earning years, demand for nostalgic, high-quality cards is likely to remain strong.
+For serious collectors and investors, focusing on first-edition Base Set, Japanese promotional cards, and trophy/prize cards offers the best long-term potential.
+As the original Pokemon generation enters peak earning years, demand for nostalgic, high-quality cards is poised to remain strong.

 Team